ora0600/cpe53-singlenodeonaws/README.md

 key_name      = "your-key"
 vpc_security_group_ids = ["sg-0592eb43a5d0290fc"]
 subnet_id = "subnet-9a539ef0"
+Please change also variables.tf with your data.
+Key
+secret
+aws region

 ## execute terraform
 If done install terraform on your computer and execute